 For upper grades, secondary schools, public libraries, junior/community colleges and undergraduate research.
 Full text for more than 1,990 reference books, encyclopedias and non-fiction books from leading history publishers.

 Madison, Connecticut – History and Genealogy

-The Scranton Memorial Library has a collection of historical resources related to Madison, such as annual reports, city directories, high school yearbooks, histories, maps, and bound volumes of the Shore Line Times.
+The Scranton Memorial Library has a collection of historical resources related to Madison, such as annual reports, city directories, high school yearbooks, histories, and maps.
 The geographical scope of the collection also represents New Haven County and Connecticut.
 These histories, biographical dictionaries and military registers are often rich sources of information about Madison.
 The materials are for use in the library.
 Other books in the general collection are available to borrow.
 Please inquire at the Reference Desk or call 203-245-7365 and ask for reference.

 Learn conversation skills in foreign languages with Mango, an online language-learning program.

 Mango is helpful for people who are going to be visiting another country and would like to pick up some language and a culture lesson.
 It can also complement the language learning that you may be doing at school.
 Mango offers an English as a Second Language component for speakers of various languages.

 ♦Take Mango on the go with the app for iPhone or Android!

 Exclusive online full text for many top consumer legal reference books, full-text publications and legal forms, with more content added on a regular basis.
 Thousands of state-specific legal forms – searchable by top subject areas including Adoption, Bankruptcy, Name Changes and more.